Ranking of the best payment methods for eCommerce

 • Wire transfer.
 It is one of the most widely used methods in the world, enables you to receive payment in advance and requires little programming in shops.

 • Payment with facial recognition.
 Some entities are already testing facial recognition payments, also known as invisible payments.
-It is a means with which we do not need a card or mobile to pay for a purchase
+It is a means by which we do not need a card or mobile to pay for a purchase

 • Physical POS.
 It is a device to manage sales-related tasks, such as charges by credit or debit cards, inventory management, etc. This technology is made up of hardware and software.